 Race against the clock to match terms and definitions as quickly as you can.

-Teachers can challenge students with our classroom game, Quizlet Live!
+Teachers can challenge students with our classic classroom game, Quizlet Live!
 Players work in teams to correctly match terms and definitions.
-You can play Quizlet Live in teams mode or individuals mode.
+You can play Classic Live in teams mode or individuals mode.